Berit Engen WEFT and D'RASH – A Thousand Jewish Tapestries

 THE WHIMSICAL HAGGADAH (V)

-– Mega Interlude: The Telling (Questions and declarations)
+– Mega Interlude: The Telling, as in Questions and Declarations

 The whimsy of the Haggadah is most present in the Maggid, the largest and most important of the fifteen steps – and the seder’s raison d'etre.
 But in addition to telling the story of the Exodus, the Maggid renders interspersed questions and statements.
 Thus, one can easily lose the thread of the narrative itself.
 Freckle-like dots are woven into all the tapestries (in this Maggid subseries), hinting that most things are more complex than they appear to be and inviting us to reflect and discuss.

-- (Rather than showing the Maggid (The Telling) tapestries in the order of the Haggadah, I have woven and organized them in five (sub)series according to the various types of text that they represent.)
+- Rather than showing the Maggid (The Telling) in the order of the Haggadah, I have woven and organized it according to its various types of texts.

 - Click on images for more information.